JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ./manage login
 ```

+You should be able to log in with the default admin account (root/root).
 This will return a JWT that can be used on subsequent requests.
 For example, use it to verify the JACS services:

 ```
 export TOKEN=<enter token here>